Activiti/activiti-cloud-examples/kubernetes/helm/README.md

 e.g. helm install  --set infra.release.name=wobbly-mouse --set rb.db.release.name=washed-bat ./activitirbapchart/

+And also for the activitiquerychart

+helm install --set infra.release.name=infrastructurereleasename --set rb.db.release.name=rbdbreleasename ./activitiquerychart

 To create more RB aps simply repeat the command and they will be automatically load-balanced.
 Or you can scale using the Scale button under deployments in the kub dashboard.

 The runtime bundle will now be installed by helm as a further release but it will access services from the infrastructure release.